-Pension income drawdown allows unparalleled pension flexibility at retirement.
+Pension income drawdown allows unparalleled pension flexibility at retirement and changes that come into effect in April 2015 make it even more flexible.

 Traditional Pension Income Drawdown provides a means of effectively living off the interest produced by pension investments.
 There are a variety of tax benefits also.
 However because pension income becomes dependent on investment return this is really a path for more adventurous/ experienced investors, but the budget means those with smaller fund can take drawdown invest conservatively and reap the rewards although careful planning is still required to maintain sufficient income throughout retirement.